- Year of study: Years 1 and 2, over three semesters (autumn, spring, autumn).

 1. Public performance

-Students will perform a repertoire with a playing time of at least 120 minutes.
+Students will perform a repertoire with a playing time of at least 90 minutes.
 If so desired, the repertoire may be divided into several performances.
-No less than half of the repertoire must be performed on venues outside the Academy.
+Minimum half of the repertoire must be performed on venues outside the Academy.